IBM/Education-SelfService-AI-Chatbot/README.md

 * Create a copy of the `env-sample` file and call it `.env`.
 Add in your NLU credentials.

-- Extract entities and format the `.csv` files in the ./data/discovery-nlu/input directory in preparation for running through NLU.
+- The next step will run the [`.csv`](./data/discovery-nlu/input) files through NLU and extract entities and concepts.
 Do this by running the python program:
 ```bash
 cd src
 pip install watson-developer-cloud==1.5